Slytie/YC_application/README.md

 ## Latent CNP
 - Focuses on Conditional Neural Processes with latent variables for efficient learning from context data and uncertainty representation.

-## Quantum coin
-- Simulates a quantum walk on a grid, demonstrating quantum computing concepts like superposition, quantum gates, and environmental interactions.

 ## Dirichlet Processes
 - Implements a multidimensional Dirichlet Process using stick-breaking processes for clustering or density estimation with an unknown number of underlying groups.